chrisryan91/PremierLeagueTable/README.md

 ## Credits & Acknowledgements

-- This YouTube video from Tech With Tim with help using the colorama module: https://www.youtube.com/watch?v=u51Zjlnui4Y
+- This YouTube video from Tech With Tim with help using the Colorama module: https://www.youtube.com/watch?v=u51Zjlnui4Y

-- The vast majority of solutions to issues I ran into came from Stack Overflow especially regarding While loop issues and Try, Except statements.
+- The vast majority of solutions to issues I ran into came from Stack Overflow, especially regarding While loop issues and Try, Except statements.

-- This YouTube video with help regarding saving to a file and loading from a file.
+- This YouTube video with help with saving to a file and loading from a file.
 The code was adapted directly from this video: https://www.youtube.com/watch?v=Uh2ebFW8OYM

+- I used this YouTube video to help refactor and standardise my code: https://www.youtube.com/watch?v=u3yo-TjeIDg

 - My tutor Antonio with advice and help along the way.